 To maintain fairness, only work missed due to excused absences can be made up.
-For absences excused ahead of time, I will develop a make-up plan and schedule.
+For absences excused ahead of time, I will develop a make-up plan.
 In case of documented illnesses or emergencies, arrangements for completing make-up exams or assignments should be made upon your return to class.
-If experiencing truly extenuating circumstances resulting in longer absences, you should notify me as soon as possible to develop a plan to make up missed work.
-Unfortunately, we are unable to accept assignment dovers (resubmissions for a higher score) in this class.
+If experiencing truly extenuating circumstances resulting in longer absences, you should let me know as soon as possible.
+If you miss an exam for a non-excusable reason, a score of zero will be entered.
+Unfortunately, we are unable to accept assignment do-overs (resubmissions for a higher score) in this class.
 Missed extra credit opportunities cannot be made up.